mongodb/specifications/source/transactions/tests/README.rst

      field at the top level of the test file.
    - Create a Collection object from the Database, using the ``collection_name`` field at the top level of the test file.
-     If ``collectionOptions`` is present create the Collection object with the provided options.
+     If ``collectionOptions`` or ``databaseOptions`` is present, create the Collection or Database object with the provided options, respectively.
      Otherwise create the object with the default options.
    - Execute the named method on the provided ``object``, passing the arguments listed.
 Pass ``session0`` or ``session1`` to the method, depending on which session's name is in the arguments list.